junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "No, no, no, no!
 Cas!"
 Dean yells, desperately, instinctively, "Wait!
 Don't!
 Not 'Goodbye' again!
 Not so soon!
 Stay, please!"

 Cas turns around, stepping aside.
 That is when he sees it.
-A tear in the space, like a big ugly wound of the reality standing vertical, opening up like Sauron's evil eye glaring down at the earth.
+A tear in the space behind him, like a big ugly wound of the reality standing vertical, opening up like Sauron's evil eye glaring down at the earth.
 Grey and black smoke flowing in and out of the edge, like curtains flying in the wind, more ominous than when Hell's Gate is opened.
 The blizzard starts right from the center of it, and god knows what other things must have come through from that hole.

 Cas must be blocking the hole with his own body -- this giant body he has now, however that happened.